aspnet/AzureSignalR-samples/samples/Serverless/README.md

 Azure SignalR Service Serverless Sample
 =================================

-This sample demostrate a serverless Azure SignalR Service.
+This sample demonstrate a serverless Azure SignalR Service.
 One console app call REST API in service to send message and another console app work as a client to receive message through listening the service.

-The sample also demostrate how to generate access token to communicate with service.
+The sample also demonstrate how to generate access token to communicate with service.

 ## Run the sample